 Historically Hackney was once of London’s least loved – and most deprived – areas.
 However, now its considered more than adequately safe and is frequented by tourists and visitors as well as residents!
 It’s a bustling community with lots of outdoor life, so you’ll rarely find a quiet street, and you can feel perfectly safe at all hours of the day and night.

-What type of people live in Hackney?
+What type of Host Families live in Hackney?

 The hustle and bustle of the area’s new-found coolness means that you won’t tend to find large numbers of families or older people here; but rather young professionals, couples, students, and international residents.
 The regeneration has seen creative and arty types flood into the area, and big names such as rapper JME, Freema Agyeman, Skepta, Michael Caine, Idris Elba, Noel Fielding and Paloma Faith all reside here.